 Alanzo is an Ex-Scientologist who sees the same tribalism he escaped in Scientology rising up in Anti-Scientology.
 Out of all the lessons he learned by escaping Scientology, he learned one lesson harder than any other: Never let your tribe do your thinking for you.
-Alanzo writes from the battlefield of the war between Scientology & […]
+Alanzo thinks critically in the war between Scientology & Anti-Scientology. •••____________••• […]

 Adopting the beliefs of the anti-cult movement dramatically changes the views and attitudes of those who experience a loss of faith.
 Those changes have a profound effect on how Exes make sense of their own past.
 So we must ask: How helpful is the ideology of the anti cult movement in making sense of your […]

 Social scientists like Eileen Barker traveled to Moonie recruitment seminars where brainwashing & mind control was claimed to be in use.
 They found that more than 90% of the people in those “brainwashing” seminars did not sign up to be a Moonie, and all were gone from the Moonies within 2 years.

 I recorded my thoughts on the treatment I observed Aaron Smith-Levin getting from his Anti-Scientologist friends.
 From the ideologue Chris Shelton, to Tony Ortega’s demagoguery, to Leah Remini’s need to create a moral panic around Scientology – can Aaron’s intellectual honesty survive?

 The key characteristic of a pseudo-skeptic of Scientology is the furious and dedicated certainty of their position, and their squinting suspicion that anyone who would question them must be an OSA agent.

 Independent Scientologist Andy Nolch explains the psych evaluation he had as part of a court case relating to a memorial for Eurydice Dixon in Melbourne, Oz